 The Bank accounts for deferred tax on leases applying the 'integrally linked' approach, resulting in a similar outcome to the amendments, except that the deferred tax impacts are presented net in the statement of financial position.
 Under the amendments, the Bank will recognise a separate deferred tax asset and a deferred tax liability.
-As at 31 December 2022, the taxable temporary difference in relation to the right-of-use asset is RO 0.275 million and the deductible temporary difference in relation to the right-of-use asset is RO 0.275 million and the deductible temporary difference in relation to the resulting in a net deferred tax liability of RO 0.053 million (see Note 17).
+As at 31 December 2022, the taxable temporary difference in relation to the right-of-use asset is RO 0.275 million and the deductible temporary difference in relation to the lease liability is RO 0.222 million, resulting in a net deferred tax liability of RO 0.053 million (see Note 17).
 Under the amendments, the Bank will present a separate deferred tax liability of RO 0.275 million and a deferred tax asset of RO 0.222 million.
 There will be no impact on retained earnings on adoption of the amendments.